roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 - Weight: 1229.3 kg
 - Maximum width: 3.4 m
-- Maximum length: 10.14 m"
+- Maximum length: 10.14 m

 ## 1.7.
 Manufacturing and Assembly Processes

 The steel plates are obtained through a cold rolling process.
 Their surface roughness with an arithmetic mean deviation is 4.8 micrometers.
-The geometric tolerance concerning the thickness of these components is {{< /katex >}}\pm{{< /katex >}}0.1 mm.
+The geometric tolerance concerning the thickness of these components is {{< katex >}}\pm{{< /katex >}}0.1 mm.

 For the resistant girders: